ASisouphone/CIS-343-LanguageCreation/README.md

 ```
 **circle  x  y  r;**
 ```
-Creates cricle at a point;
+Creates a circle at a point;
 ```
 **rectangle  x  y  w  h;**
 ```